Uterine Cancer

 What to expect after treatment?

 You are always worried about cancer coming back or a recurrence.
-After treatment ends, visit your doctor every few months.
 Keep all follow-up visits.
 Your doctors will ask you about the symptoms.
-A physical examination may help to suggest diagnostic tests to chec You may have fear of cancer recurrence.
-Visit your doctor every three months after the treatment ends.
-Do not skip follow-up visits.
-Your doctors will ask you about new symptoms.
 A physical examination and diagnostic tests may help to check recurrence.

 For the first year, the follow-up visits may be every three months.
 After the first year, follow-up visits might be every six months, and then at once a year after five years.